 Wallace was upset after the game because he was not involved in the offense.
 He caught one pass for 15 yards and was primarily used as a decoy who drew double teams from Cleveland's defense.
 It was Wallace's regular-season debut with the Dolphins, which probably led to his frustration.

 Philbin wouldn’t confirm whether he addressed the issue with Wallace.
 But Philbin showed some level of support for his receiver on Monday.

 “I want our players, all 46 players who dress, to want to make an impact and want to contribute and make a difference in the football game,” Philbin said.
 “Any discussion I would have with Mike would be a personal nature.”

 Starks’ situation was interesting, as well.
-Following a third-quarter sack, Starks put up his middle finger to his own sideline.
+Following a third-quarter sack he shared with Cameron Wake, Starks put up his middle finger to his own sideline.
 Starks, who has a one-year franchise tag, lost his starting job to Jared Odrick this offseason after skipping organized team activities because of a contract dispute.

 Although it's unknown if that was Starks’ motivation for the gesture, Philbin made light of that situation.